 Sailing vessels should not proceed under sail power alone within the harbour unless it is as its sole means of propulsion.
 The practice of leaving the helm to adjust, raise or lower sails should only be carried out outside of the navigation channel and when no obstruction will be caused to other vessels under way.

-Safe operating information is available to all day launched craft both on safety notices distributed by harbour staff and is available on the harbours website www.yorkshireports.co.uk.
+Safe operating information is available to all day launched craft both on safety notices distributed by harbour staff and is available on our harbours web page.
 Dangerous sea conditions can occur at the harbour entrance during strong North to East onshore winds.
-Entry in to Whitby Harbour for smaller vessels is not recommended at this time.
+Entry into Whitby Harbour for vessels is not recommended at this time.
 A strong Easterly set may be experienced across the entrance two hours preceding and up to high water during spring tides.
 Vessels are advised to remain alongside in spate conditions.

-The Harbour watch keepers can be contacted on VHF Ch 11, the port working channel in order to provide information on tidal heights, weather conditions, the availablilty of berthing and the movements of other vessels within the harbour.
+The harbour watch keepers can be contacted on VHF Ch 11, the port working channel (callsign “Whitby LPS”), in order to provide information on tidal heights, weather conditions, the availability of berthing and the movements of other vessels within the harbour.

 Any instruction which may be given by the watch keeper regarding safe navigation, berthing and safe speed must be observed.

 When vessels are moving within the port, under pilotage, all other craft must give way and when directed should hold their position or remain alongside until such vessel has passed.